Tinkerforge/doc/source/Embedded/Raspberry_Pi.rst

 Connect a keyboard, a monitor and a powersupply to your Raspberry Pi.
 After connecting the powersupply the Raspberry Pi should start booting.

-At the end of the boot process you should the a login prompt.
+At the end of the boot process you should see the a login prompt.
 Enter as username "pi" and as password "raspberry".
 You should be logged in.

 Set up Brickd/Brickv